devx15/YOLO-object-detection-video-/README.md

  `$ wget https://pjreddie.com/media/files/yolov3.weights`

  `$ python yolo_opencv.py --image dog.jpg --config yolov3.cfg --weights yolov3.weights --classes yolov3.txt`

 *now properly add the paths of files in the input.
+The resultant video will be downloaded in avi format change it to mp4 for further application.